samcat437/Milestone-2/README.md

 I then was having trouble figuring out how to turn off the event listener once a selection had been made.
 I wrote it with in the loop with removeEventListener, but this was not working.
 I finally worked out with my mentor's suggestion that I loop through each option and if the selected class is not present, add the disabled class which turns off pointer events.
 Once I figured out that could be controlled via CSS, it became a lot easier.

-It is worth noting that I would have perhaps prefered that the user is able to toggle the selected class on and off before using the check answer button and that maybe the check answer button is a bit redundant.
+It is worth noting that I would have perhaps preferred that the user is able to toggle the selected class on and off before using the check answer button and that maybe the check answer button is a bit redundant in this case.
 I have not changed it at this point as my test cases check for its functionality, but the ability for the user to amend their answer could be something to explore in future features.

 ## Testing